+1 (1

-share Total
+share

-Public offering price \$ \$
+Public offering price \$ 21.50 \$ 45,166,663

-Underwriting discounts and commissions(1) \$ \$
+Underwriting discounts and commissions(1) \$ 1.29 \$ 2,710,000

-Proceeds to selling stockholders \$ \$
+Proceeds to selling stockholders \$ 20.21 \$ 42,456,663

 (1) See "Underwriting" for additional disclosure regarding underwriting discounts, commissions and estimated offering expenses.

-The selling stockholders have granted the underwriters an option to purchase up to an additional shares of common stock at the offering price less the underwriting discount.
+The selling stockholders have granted the underwriters an option to purchase up to an additional 315,116 shares of common stock at the offering price less the underwriting discount.
 We will not receive any of the proceeds from the shares of common stock sold by the selling stockholders pursuant to any exercise of the underwriters' option to purchase additional shares.

-Neither the Securities and Exchange Commission nor a securities or determined if this prospectus is truthful or ·
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the shares to purchasers on or about , 20 014.
+The underwriters expect to deliver the shares to purchasers on or about November 4, 2014.

 J.P.
-Morgan

-William Blair
+Morgan William Blair